 Writing accuracy focus.
 Spelling and letter formation checks are identified as an area to sharpen at times.
 For pupils who need explicit handwriting and spelling support, ask how the school tracks and responds to this in practice.

-Sir William Burrough Primary School combines a calm, well ordered culture with outcomes that are well above England average at Key Stage 2, and an early years phase that is a particular strength.
+Sir William Burrough Primary School combines a calm, well ordered culture with an early years phase that is a particular strength and Key Stage 2 outcomes that remain positive in the current primary rankings.
 It suits families who want a structured primary with clear expectations, strong reading foundations, and a programme that includes wider experiences such as visits and community linked learning.
 The main barrier is admission, so successful shortlisting depends on realistic planning around deadlines, distance and alternatives.

 The most recent inspection (July 2025) graded Behaviour and Attitudes as Outstanding and the other key areas as Good, with Early Years also graded Outstanding.
-Key Stage 2 outcomes are strong, with 92% reaching the expected standard in reading, writing and maths combined in 2024, compared with an England average of 62%.
+Key Stage 2 outcomes in the 2025 dataset show 70% reaching the expected standard in reading, writing and maths combined.

 No. This is a state school, so there are no tuition fees.
 Families should still budget for typical school costs such as uniform and trips, which vary by year group.

 Applications are made through Tower Hamlets coordinated admissions.
-The closing date is 15 January 2026 and offers are released on 16 April 2026.
-The local authority also lists 30 April 2026 as the deadline for families to confirm acceptance with the school offered.
+For September 2027 entry, applications open on 1 September 2026, the closing date is 15 January 2027 and offers are released on 16 April 2027.
+The local authority also lists 30 April 2027 as the deadline for families to confirm acceptance with the school offered.

 No. Tower Hamlets guidance states there is no automatic right of transfer from nursery to Reception at the same school, and nursery attendance does not provide priority for Reception admission.

-In 2024, 92% reached the expected standard in reading, writing and maths combined, and 31% achieved the higher standard in the same combined measure.
-Scaled scores were 108 in reading, 109 in maths, and 111 in grammar, punctuation and spelling.
+In the 2025 dataset, 70% reached the expected standard in reading, writing and maths combined, and 10% achieved the higher standard in the same combined measure.
+Scaled scores were 107 in reading, 105 in maths, and 109 in grammar, punctuation and spelling.

 Get in touch with the school directly